Forestbriggs/Forestbriggs/README.md

 **💻 Software Engineer | Web Developer | Problem Solver**
 **📍 Junction City, OR**

 I'm a passionate software engineer with a love for building intuitive and innovative web applications.
-Currently expanding my skills in Flask and Docker through App Academy's bootcamp, I specialize in JavaScript, Python, and full-stack web development.
+Currently expanding my skills in Flask and Docker through App Academy's bootcamp, I specialize in TypeScript, Python, and full-stack web development.
 I thrive on the satisfaction of solving complex problems and enjoy working on projects that push my technical limits.

 ### 🚀 Projects:
 - **[ApplySage](https://github.com/Forestbriggs/apply_sage):** A job application tracker for developers.